niharjoshi/SparkLogAlertSystem/README.md

 ## Architecture & Flow of Control

-**A YouTube video documenting the detailed architecture and flow of control can be found here:**
+**A YouTube playlist documenting the detailed architecture and flow of control can be found here: https://www.youtube.com/playlist?list=PL0k75q4RIbeuLDnClDzYQ0gZvzSnBlZ8Q**

 ### Note: This repository pertains to **Project Component 3**.